 GSM-R is the communications system used as the train radio and for emergency situations.

-GSM-R, “GSM for Rail,” is built upon the mobile standard for GSM and is customized toward the railway’s special functions along with extensive demands for security and availability.
+GSM-R, ‘GSM for Rail,’ is built upon the mobile standard for GSM and is customised toward the railway’s special functions along with extensive demands for security and availability.
 This is a common European communications system that enables international rail traffic and interoperability, increases the efficiency of the railway service and allows new services for the users.

 Interoperability of the GSM-R system is the ability for GSM-R radios from abroad, with access to the Norwegian network, to function as prescribed.